gmartinezsan/100-days-of-code/log.md

    - Applied the first EF migration
    - Thinking about if I should use EF migrations.
 Which could be other options?
    - Uploaded to github at new repository /inventories

+### Day 7 January 17th, 2018

+**Today's Progress**: Resolved an algorithm to find the peak inside an array A peak is a number that its two neighbors are smaller than it.